 Why did I receive a donation request when I’ve already made my membership contribution?

 The most likely answer is your donation and our notice crossed in the mail.
 If you don’t want to receive multiple mailings per year, or think you received a request in error, just let us know.

 Why can’t I buy these items from All Classical at a regular retail price?

-We are not a retailer.
-These items are offered as a thank-you for your donation and are meant to be a perk for contributing at a certain level.
-In the future we hope to create and sell certain branded items on our website.
+We offer a limited selection of items as a thank-you for your donation and are meant to be a perk for contributing at a certain level.
+A larger selection of items are available for purchase in our online store at shop.allclassical.org.